15 Expats Talk about Health Insurance and Healthcare in Iceland

 When we asked expats and global nomads about the quality of medical care in Iceland, they replied:

 "Iceland has a comprehensive healthcare system that provides high quality medical services to its citizens.
 The country has a universal healthcare system that is funded by taxes and provides free healthcare to all citizens.
 Medical services in Iceland are provided by both public and private hospitals and clinics, and the country has a well-developed network of primary care physicians.
 Iceland also has a number of specialized medical centers that provide specialized care for a variety of conditions.
-In addition, Iceland has a number of medical research centers that are dedicated to researching and developing new treatments and technologies," said one expat.
+In addition, Iceland has a number of medical research centers that are dedicated to researching and developing new treatments and technologies," said an expat in Iceland.

 Are healthcare and health insurance expensive in Iceland?